Wide Legged Forward Bend Prasarita Padottanasana

 Wide Legged Forward Bend Prasarita Padottanasana Instructions

-- Stand with your feet about 3-4 feet apart, with your toes pointing forward.
+- Stand with feet about four feet apart, parallel and toes pointing forward.

-- Place your hands on your hips and inhale deeply.
+- Place your hands on your hips.
+Inhale and lift your chest, lengthening your spine.

-- Exhale and fold forward from your hips, keeping your spine straight.
+- Exhale and fold forward from the hips, leading with your chest.
+Keep your back flat as you fold.

 Wide Legged Forward Bend Prasarita Padottanasana Form & Visual